joseph-c100/joseph-c100.github.io/content/writing/starfish-systems-manifesto.md

 date: 2022-11-05T13:11:00+07:00
 ---

 OK so a few ideas are coming together and it's starting to take a shape.
-The form it’s taking is as a tiny, experimental design studio which I've called 'starfish.systems' (name after a publication I designed a year ago).
+The form it’s taking is as a tiny, experimental design studio which I've called 'starfish.systems' (named after a publication I designed a year ago).
 How I’m going to draw a frame around this form is through a brief manifesto that I wrote late at night quickly and without overthinking it.
 Here it goes -

 1 - build components not complete designs